flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

 =======

 Many rendering engines are based on the physics of light rays.
-This method allows to obtain realistic images, but it is quite slow.
+This method allows to obtain realistic images, but is quite slow.
 Indeed, it requires throwing a lot of rays and checking if they intersect an object in the scene.

 To do this, the easiest way is to check for each primitive (for example triangles)